Expert Advice On Improving Your Home

 Ask About the Warranty

-High-quality solar installations should have robust workmanship and performance warranties.
-The workmanship warranty covers any installation issues like cracks in the panels, poor wiring, or poor alignment.
-The output warranty guarantees an energy generation baseline.
+High-quality solar installations should come with robust workmanship and performance guarantees.
+The workmanship guarantee covers any installation issues like poor wiring, cracks in the panels, or poor alignment.
+The output guarantee ensures an energy generation baseline.
 Strong warranties reflect a solar provider's confidence in its installations.

 Evaluate Financing and Incentives

 • Compare system purchase options: Solar panels can be purchased upfront or financed through a loan or lease.
-Confirm important financing details such as payment schedule, annual percentage rate (APR), fees, and ownership implications when financing your solar system.
+Check important financing details such as fees, payment schedule, annual percentage rate (APR), and ownership implications when financing your solar system.

 Cost of Solar Installation in Hobbs

 In Hobbs, solar panels cost an average of $3,930 per kilowatt, with an average system size of 5.5 kilowatts.
 The typical Hobbs homeowner spends $15,018 on their solar array after federal tax refunds.
-An estimate from a local provider will consider additional information reflecting your desired system's size, required preliminary work, panel type, and capacity.
+An estimate from a local provider will consider additional information reflecting your desired system's panel type, required preliminary work, size, and capacity.
 In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.

 Hobbs Solar Incentives Guide